 Decorating the wall of your staircase is such a great way to add your personality to an under-decorated area of your home.

-Gallery walls are a lot of fun, whether you choose a theme or create a collage of several different ideas, adding to your staircase walls will improve your overall home decor.
+Whether you choose a theme or create a collage of several different ideas, adding to your staircase walls will improve your overall home decor.

 However you approach it, your staircase will go from a part of your home you overlooked to a major expression of your personal style.